Garage Door Controller

 Did you know that 70 percent of Americans use their garage door as their primary entrance to their home?
 That provides plenty of opportunity to leave it open by accident, potentially exposing your car, tools and home.

-To protect your property, the z-wave garage door controller can send a notification to your smartphone if you leave your neighborhood and the garage door is still open.
+To protect your property, install a z-wave garage door controller and our location-based automation can send a notification to your smartphone if you leave your neighborhood and the garage door is still open.
 With the simple touch of a button, the app opens and closes your garage door every time.

 This device works seamlessly with your existing garage door opener to extend the remote-control operation of your garage door beyond your home.
 It does not replace your existing garage door opener and your garage can still be opened with the remote, wall button or keypad.
 Most garage door openers made after 1998 can be integrated with the QEI home automation system.